 Emptiness That Is an Implicative Negation (with enlightened qualities)

-- This position refers to an emptiness that when denying the existence of one thing implies the presence of another.
-This corresponds to what became known as the zhentong view, in which buddha-nature is empty of adventitious defilements but not empty of enlightened qualities.
+This position refers to an emptiness in which the object of negation such as inherent existence is negated but the presence of another such as emptiness itself is implied.
+In the case of buddha-nature, it is seen to be empty of adventitious defilements and impure phenomena but not empty of enlightened qualities.
+This interpretation corresponds to what became known as the zhentong view or the emptiness of the other.
 Proponents of this view typically hold the third turning of the Dharma wheel to be the most definitive.

 People with this position